vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 316 commits since the previous release, including 159 fixes.
+More than 319 commits since the previous release, including 160 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Oct 28 01:53:30 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Thu Oct 29 01:56:11 UTC 2020.